soapboxsys/ombuds-site/_includes/spec/web-relay-api.md

 This document will cover the specific requirements of an open-source API that serves public statements stored in Bitcoin's block chain.
 How this software is intended to be used and how it must function is also covered within.

-## Status of This Document
+## Status of This Document // REV-01
 While this is not an RFC, the intention behind this document is to describe the system completely so that it is reproducible and well understood.
-Please note this is a **draft of a design** that is subject to change.
+Please note this is a working design.
-Do not rely the content of this document for any important decisions.
-It has not been reviewed.
+The API queries documented in section 5 describe the functionality of the jsonapi pacakge in [ombudslib](https://github.com/soapboxsys/ombudslib).

-Nick -- Oct 2015
+Nick -- Feb 2016

 ## Contents